-Assistant practitioners are experienced staff working in support roles, alongside qualified healthcare professionals.
+Assistant practitioners are experienced staff working in support roles, alongside registered healthcare professionals.

 This page has information on the role of assistant practitioners, including entry requirements and skills needed.

 Assistant practitioners (sometime known as associate practitioners) have skills and experience in a particular area of clinical practice.
-Although they are not registered practitioners they have a high level of skill through their experience and training.
+Although they are not registered healthcare professionals they develop a high level of knowledge and skill through their experience and training.

 Assistant practitioners work across the NHS in most departments so you could be working in:

 - respiratory medicine, testing and assessing lung function

 - occupational therapy, assessing people’s need for aids and equipment at home

 - an operating theatre area, scrubbing and assisting in surgical and other procedures, or monitoring patients recovering from surgery